 - If you don’t mind paying more for peace of mind, Gili Getaway and BlueWater Express seem to be the fast boat companies with the best reviews and safety ratings.

-- Make sure they deliver on transportation to and from your accommodation if they promised it when you booked your ticket.
+- Make sure they deliver on transportation to and from your accommodation if they promised it online or when you booked your ticket.
 When you check-in, you may receive a voucher as a receipt for this service.
 We had to argue with Marina Srikandi for this, but it worked.

 Bali to The Gilis: Flight + Taxi + Boat